samhinton88/toady/README.md

       Page is at: https://www.bbc.co.uk/radio4
       after action of type: goto
       it returned nothing
 ```

 It may make sense for your toady to trigger middleware for particular actions only.

-A reasonable way of achieving this might be like this:
+A reasonable way of achieving this might be:

 ```js
 const triggerAction = { type: 'goto', args: ['https://whatever.io'], signal: 'do middleware!' }